pi3d/pi3d.github.com/ReadMe.rst

 Setup on the Raspberry Pi
 =========================

-#.  **Quick Start Guide, NB take the time to read the paragraphs below too**
+#.  **Qick Start Guide, NB take the time to read the paragraphs below too**

-    Here's a list of commands that have definitely worked on a couple of fresh Raspbian installs.
+    Here's a list of commands that have definitely worked on a couple of fresh rasbpian installs.
 Please take time to check out the paragraphs below even if you use this quick start recipe... *certainly* if you want to use python3 or have any non-standard aspirations or set-up.
 The long list of dependencies (3rd apt-get line) may take a while to run as well